A Guide To Paperless Payroll For Employers

 What are the benefits of going paperless?

-By automating the process of running payroll, your organization and employees can realize many benefits.
+By modernizing your payroll process through paperless automation, your organization and employees can realize many benefits.
 These include:

 - Greater accuracy: Since you won’t have to worry about manually calculating hours, wages, and deductions, you’ll reduce the risk of mistakes – critical to retention since just two payroll errors can cause 49% of employees to start looking for another job.